smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 Alternative: An enum can be added that lists all the hyper text elements.

 With this implementation, technically the HTML tags take up part of the 500 character count restriction placed in `TextFieldStruct`.
 So, the character count for `TextFieldStruct` would go from 500 to 1000 in the HMI API.
 This struct is used for pretty much any text field in RPCs like `Alert`, `ScrollableMessage`, `Show` and so on.
+This adds some HMI complexity and would require the SDL mobile libraries to handle translating the 1000 characters in text fields to 500 characters on older headunits
 ```xml
 <struct name="TextFieldStruct">
   .